jimporter/mike/README.md

 ```

 Sometimes, you need this information to be consumed by another tool.
 In that
-case, simply pass `-j`/`--json` to return the list of doc versions as JSON.
+case, pass `-j`/`--json` to return the list of doc versions as JSON.

 ### Setting the Default Version